 Once you understand the functions of each element, you can place elements together that mutually benefit each other.
 It's easily done.
 Still, many gardeners never take advantage of these possible connections, where one plant or element looks after the needs of another plant...

 This may still sound confusing, so let's look at some examples:

 The easiest way for permaculture design beginners to get started is to try to think of three uses for every element in your garden.
 I can usually come up with about five, but three is enough for beginners:

 Look at what every element can provide, and what it needs.
 Once you understand that you can then put elements together so they support each other.

 Let's look at a compost pile in my permaculture garden:

 So what does a compost pile do?

-The obvious function is, it turns weeds and dead leaves and other things from my garden into compost, chock full of nutrients and growth factors and other stuff that makes plants happy.
+The obvious function of a compost pile is to turn weeds and dead leaves and other things from my garden into compost, chock full of nutrients and growth factors and other stuff that makes plants happy.

 That are two functions already: taking care of garden waste and producing plant food.
 What else?